LouisLin0706/search-demo/README.md

 - **Database Query Test**: [CurrencyDaoTest](app/src/androidTest/java/com/cryptoassignment/local/localcurrency/CurrencyDaoTest.kt)
     - [x] A coin will match if:
-        - The coin’s name (e.g., Bitcoin) starts with the search term.
+        - The coin's name (e.g., Bitcoin) starts with the search term.
             - Example 1: Query: `foo`
                 - Matches: Foobar
                 - Does not match: Barfoo